smithsa/phaser3-plugin-a11y-sound/README.md

 Usage can be seen in the demo folder.

 ### Plugin Installation
+1a.
+Install the package by running the following in your terminal `yarn add phaser3-plugin-sound-a11y`

-1. Import the SoundA11yPlugin plugin
+1b.
+Import the SoundA11yPlugin plugin
    `import SoundA11yPlugin from "phaser3-plugin-sound-a11y"`

 2. Ensure your game config has the `parent` and `dom` fields set.